BakedStudios/baked-docs/docs/overview/overview.md

 ## Toolkit vs Apps for Toolkit

-An important distinction for our pipeline (which is based off the Flow Production Tracking Pipeline Toolkit) is the difference between Toolkit itself and its configuration - and applications that are built for toolkit.
+An important distinction for our pipeline (which is based off the Flow Production Tracking Pipeline Toolkit) is the difference between Toolkit itself and applications built for toolkit.

 Toolkit is like the OS, and apps are well, apps.
-You can control your OS system settings, and then you can control your apps individually.
+You can control your OS system settings (that's our config), and then you can control your apps individually.
 Nodes & Layers makes apps for our toolkit.

 ## Multi-Location Support